She-ilah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 14: script changes the owner and group of multiple files File 15: script changes the owner and group of a symbolic link File 16: script changes owner of a file under a condition
+File 14: script changes the owner and group of multiple files File 15: script changes the owner and group of a symbolic link File 16: script changes owner of a file under a condition File 17: script plays an episode in the terminal